KlaraMartinsson/WorldWideWriters/README.md

 ### Known and unsolved bugs

+These bugs have been found too late in the project, due to lack of time they will not be solved.

 - Can't create a post with the same title as an already existing post.
 - The element tags are presenting when a admin is making a post through the admin page and try to edit it through the website.
 - When editing a post the image disappears and the user have to upload the image again.